 |Please note: Individual events and programs will be given greater flexibility in their ability to create and utilize their own icons.
 Such icons do not replace the University logo.
 The Adelphi logo must appear as well as the respective logo in publications, promotions and other items associated with the event or program.

 The University logo serves as a symbol of the University as a whole, and should not be altered to promote an individual school, department, program or event.

 The logo should never be distorted, separated or customized.
 The logo should not appear with a University slogan or tagline.
 Use of the Centennial logo is also not permitted.
 The logo, as well as any other image identifying this institution, should always appear as a high-resolution image, and should never appear pixelated or in any other way distorted.
 The logo should never appear with additional elements or decorative figures (except for the official athletics logo).
 The athletics logo should be used only for athletics-sanctioned programs and publications.

 The University seal should only be used for formal University occasions (e.g., Commencement, President’s Gala, Matriculation) and never in place of the University logo.
-The seal should not appear on letterhead, promotional items or publications without the approval of the Office of Marketing and Creative Services or the Office of the President.
+The seal should not appear on letterhead, promotional items or publications without the approval of the Office of University Communications and Marketing or the Office of the President.
 The University seal does not replace the logo.